jaytouz/pyMboxAnalyser/README.md

 The code allows to parse mbox file from google takeout to csv file.
 It extract data such as TO, FROM, DATE, BODY, SUBJECT, ATTACHMENT, ATTACHMENT_TYPE.
 This functionality is build in the EmailParser dans MboxParser.

-Furthermore, specific analytic tools where build to clean the data for analysis (EmailDataCleaner), add more data from Facebook urls (FacebookScraper), Youtube urls (YoutubeSraper).
+Furthermore, specific analytic tools where build to clean and search the data for analysis (EmailDataFrame), add more data from Facebook urls (FacebookScraper), Youtube urls (YoutubeSraper).

 - analyser_tools : Data structure and functions used in the notebooks